sampsyo/home/_drafts/flash.md

 (2) design a Rust API and have the scientists write Rust code.
 Neither option is very compelling:

-1. The CLI approach really limits the kind of composition you can do.
+1. The CLI approach limits the kind of composition you can do.
    All intermediates need to be either files or pipes, which can get awkward and surely comes with some overhead.
-2. Our internal Rust API is, because of all the data-structure tricks we play, written an endearingly idiosyncratic style.
+2. Our internal Rust API uses, because of all the data-structure tricks we play, an endearingly idiosyncratic style.
    Even though our biologist collaborators are great Rust hackers, I can't in good conscience say that we have a _good_ API that they'd be happy to use.

 This post is about the very silly alternative that we recently built: